algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 | 8 | AppAddress | []byte | Address for which this application has authority |

 params: Txn.ForeignApps offset or an app id that appears in Txn.ForeignApps.
-Return: did_exist flag (1 if exist and 0 otherwise), value.
+Return: did_exist flag (1 if the application existed and 0 otherwise), value.

 ## min_balance